 1. Dating after separation?
 Run it all past your lawyer first

-First things first: is it legal to be dating while separated?
+First things first: is it legal to be getting back into dating while separated?
 In Canada, the general answer is yes - the law has been drafted to make a no-fault divorce the simplest way to dissolve a marriage,1 and adultery would likely have to be proven before your separation agreement.2

 That said, if you are in the process of getting a no-fault uncontested divorce, you want to err on the side of caution as being intimate with a new partner could - potentially - harm the way your former partner views your split.
 This doesn’t mean that you can’t date during a separation – more that you may want to check the ramifications with your lawyer first.